basldfalksjdf/kopia/site/content/docs/Advanced/Consistency/_index.md

 ---
-title: "Repository Consistency and Repair"
+title: "Testing Validity of Snapshots and Repository Consistency"
-linkTitle: "Repository Consistency"
+linkTitle: "Testing Validity of Snapshots and Repository Consistency"
-weight: 20
+weight: 15
 ---

+> Having trouble with corrupted snapshots or repository?
+Read the guide on repairing corrupt snapshots or repositories.

 ## Repository Consistency